a740g/Toolbox64/README.md

 - All library files have include guards.
 You can include these multiple times (even from your own include files)
 - I do not use the `.bm` extension because GitHub does not syntax-highlight `.bm` files
 - There is no documentation because I do not have the time to write those.
 The source code is (in most cases) self-documenting
 - I use this in most of my QB64-PE projects.
-Those projects in most cases have a brief API documentaion and also should have good amounts of example code to get you started
+Those projects in most cases have a brief API documentation and also should have good amounts of example code to get you started